Sprewell Bluff Park: History

 The central river bluff was named after Jeptha Sprewell, a pioneer citizen.
+The park was part of The Heritage Trust Commission established by Governor Jimmy Carter in 1972.
+The commission was responsible for meeting the needs for recreational areas for the growing population.
 The park land is owned by Georgia Power Company.
 The State of Georgia originally leased the land in the 1990s as a State Park.
 In 2013, Upson County took over management of the property.